 One thing you can do to curb the effects is to buy a humidifier and turn it on within the areas in your home or office that you tend to be situated in the most.
 The moisture generated by humidifiers can make the air less harsh on your skin and can stop bloody noses before they occur.

-2. How to stop a bloody nose with home remedies
+2. Stop a bloody nose with home remedies

-3. How to stop a bloody nose when it happens
+3. Stop a bloody nose right when it happens

 What do you do to stop a bloody nose the moment it occurs?
 First, when you first notice a nosebleed dripping down your lip, don’t panic and calmly sit in an upright position.